MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/framework-library-versioning.md

 To determine the version of the library that your driver is running with, the driver can call [**WdfDriverIsVersionAvailable**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdriver/nf-wdfdriver-wdfdriverisversionavailable) or [**WdfDriverRetrieveVersionString**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdriver/nf-wdfdriver-wdfdriverretrieveversionstring).

+WDF allows you to build a driver using a different version of Windows than the one that the driver will run on.
+For more info, see [Building a WDF driver for multiple versions of Windows](https://docs.microsoft.com/windows-hardware/drivers/wdf/building-a-wdf-driver-for-multiple-versions-of-windows).

 For information about the release history of the KMDF library, see [KMDF Version History](kmdf-version-history.md).

 ## UMDF